kube-rs/website/docs/controllers/intro.md

 ## Overview

-A controller is a long-running program that ensures the kubernetes state of an object matches the state of the world.
+A controller is a long-running program that ensures the Kubernetes state of an object matches the state of the world.

 As users update the desired state, the controller sees the change and schedules a reconciliation, which will update the state of the world: